Cross Purpose at King’s Head Theatre

 The direction is wonderfully sadistic; the brazen approach to killing and love leads the audience along with a gripping passion.
 However, the play is long-winded in parts.
 Monologues seem to dwindle on to bitter and, by that point, defunct conclusions, leaving the audience feeling as if something has been lost in the play’s translation.

 Cross Purpose leaves the audience questioning the human conscience.
 Though the plot seems tedious in parts, it is made up for in passion with some superb performances and wickedly dark comedy.
 This spine-chilling performance definitely starts the thespian year with taste and passion, and is sure to have you weeping and laughing in the stalls.

 Photos: Chris Gardner

-Cross Purpose is running at the King’s Head Theatre until 2nd February 2013.
-For more information and to book tickets, click here.
+Cross Purpose is at the King’s Head Theatre until 2nd February 2013.
+For further information or to book visit the theatre’s website here.